 - A TIC wall simulator

-The District also has a training facility located in the District’s Business and Education Center.
+The District also has a training facility located in the District’s Administration Building.
 The training facility provides classroom space for classes, guest speakers, lectures, and other events.

 Also located in the training facility, is the District’s Command Training Center (CTC) where the District’s Officers completed and maintain their Blue Card Hazard Zone Management System certification.
 The Blue Card Hazard Zone Management System requires 50 hours of online instruction followed by 24 hours of fireground computer simulations.